fflq/iax/README.md

 # Installation
 ## Prerequisites
+1. The current CSI feature for Intel AX NIC is based on the Linux 5.15.x kernel (API specification).
+Ubuntu 20.04/22.04 systems that have been tested with kernel matching, such as 22.04.5 default kernel 6.8 do not match.
+Some distributions have to select the 5.15.x kernel in the `Advanced Options for Ubuntu` startup item.
+Ubuntu 22.04.0/1 is recommended.
-1. CSI functionality for Intel AX cards is mainly supported on Linux kernel 5.x Ubuntu 20.04/22.04 systems.
-For the ported Intel 5300 CSI Tool functionality, it's based on the Linux 5.15.69 kernel iwldvm driver.
+2. For the ported Intel 5300 CSI Tool functionality, it's based on the Linux 5.15.69 kernel iwldvm driver.
-2. Ensure a stable internet connection during installation.
+3. Ensure a stable internet connection during installation.

 ## Installation Commands
 The installation process involves dependency installation, driver compilation updates, and firmware updates, which can be time-consuming.